Chia-Network/chia-blockchain/README.md

+**Note** due to the use of `setuptools-scm`, you must clone the repo.
+**Downloading the zip file provided by github will not work** as the `.git` metadata used to calculate the version number is not present in the zip file.

 # chia-blockchain
 Python 3.7 is used for this project.
 Make sure your default python version is >=3.7 by typing python3.